Re-X/LogicSimulationEngine/README.md

 CTRL+Z to undo

-Q/E to rotate a tool.
+Q/E to rotate selected tool.

 Input Node:  Used to define left side pins of the submodule (if created).
 Can be stimulated by mouse clicks.